Marathon Asset Management: History

 Marathon was formed in January 1998, as Marathon Asset Management, LLC, by managing members Bruce Richards and Louis Hanover who have over 25 years of investment experience in distressed and situational investing.
 In 2008, Marathon was reorganized as a Delaware limited partnership.

 In August 2008, the firm relocated its headquarters to One Bryant Park, the world's most environmentally responsible high-rise office building and the first building of its size to achieve a top ranked Platinum Leadership in Energy and Environmental Design (LEED) certification from U.S. Green Building Council (USGBC).

 On July 8, 2009, Marathon was selected by the U.S. Department of the Treasury to serve as one of eight firms to manage the Legacy Securities Public Private Investment Program (PPIP) Fund.

 Marathon Asset Management was one of the companies accused of threatening to block the European attempt to save Greece from defaulting unless they are guaranteed a significant payout.

 In June 2016, Blackstone Strategic Capital Holdings, part of The Blackstone Group, acquired a minority interest in Marathon Asset Management, LP.

+In January 2026, Jersey-based private equity firm CVC Capital Partners agreed to acquire Marathon for up to $1.2 billion.